Cloud computing can be best described as technology services that are available on-demand via the internet.

 As well as this, serverless runs the blocks of code on a per-request basis, supporting scaling up and down, or in and out, when required.

-As well as the different types of cloud computing, there are also different deployment models—private, public, and hybrid.
+As well as the different types of cloud solutions, there are also different deployment models — private, public, and hybrid.

 A private cloud is one that is intended for use by a single organization.
 This might involve hosting in the organization’s own data center or in a third-party service provider.
 Due to their private nature, this is often the preferred deployment model of financial institutions and governments.